KOREAN BEAUTY FOR SKIN CYCLING

 These are the nights to focus on hydrating your skin and fortifying your barrier.

-After cleansing, apply serums and essences with barrier repairing ingredients, as well as moisturisers that are incredibly hydrating.
+After cleansing, apply serums and essences with barrier-repairing ingredients, plus moisturisers that are deeply hydrating.

-If you've previously tried retinol but found your skin ended up either dry or sensitive then skin cycling might be a good option for you.
+If you've previously tried retinol but found your skin ended up dry or sensitive, skin cycling might be a good option.
 The idea is to reap the benefits of Vitamin A (aka retinol) without over-exfoliating or damaging your skin.
-When it comes to the products you use on hydrating nights, Korean skincare products are a natural fit because they focus on gentle nourishment and hydration.
+Korean skincare products are a natural fit for your hydrating nights because they focus on gentle nourishment and hydration.

 Leave a comment